wp-plugins/microblog-poster/readme.txt

 **facebook.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/facebookhelp "Facebook help with screenshots.")

-Please note that only real personal facebook accounts have permissions to create an App.
+Please note that only real personal Facebook accounts have permissions to create an App.
-Business accounts can't manage facebook Apps.
+Business accounts can't manage Facebook Apps.

     1. Please go at this url https://developers.facebook.com/apps and click on 'Create New App'.
-    Note: If you can't click on 'Create New App', you need first to 'Register as a Developer'.
+    Note: If you can't click on 'Create New App', You need first to 'Register as a Developer'.
-    Then the creation of new App will be available.
+    Then the creation of New App will be available.

     2. Fill in your 'App name' and click continue.

-    3. Enter the required captcha challenge.
+    3. Enter the required Captcha challenge.

     4. Once on the basic settings of your new App, for the field 'App Domains' enter your blog domain name